xbrowsersync/api/README.md

   mongoimport --db xbrowsersync -c bookmarks --file /path/to/export/file
   ```

+## Other Implementations

+### Google Cloud

+- [sbogomolov/xbrowsersync-gcf](https://github.com/sbogomolov/xbrowsersync-gcf): An implementation of the xBrowserSync API using Google Cloud Functions with Firestore backend.

 ## VS Code

 If you're using [VS Code](https://code.visualstudio.com/), you have the following launch configurations: